RoryCSI/GPR-300-working-repo/README.md

 ### Description

-This demo is intended to show off a scene displaying "fairy" lights (surrounded by particles) and rain (also particles) over screen-space reflective water, with a tentacle reaching out of the water and thrashing.
+This demo is an exploration of various concepts in advanced graphics in the playground Animal3D framework by Daniel Buckstein.
+It is intended to show off a scene displaying "firefly" lights (surrounded by particles) and rain (also particles) over screen-space reflective water, with a tentacle reaching out of the water and thrashing.

 ---
 ### Implemented